leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

     mask: Schema.brand<Schema.Schema<number, number, never>, "IPv6CidrMask">;
 }>]>, never>, "CidrBlock">;

-// Warning: (ae-internal-missing-underscore) The name "CidrBlockFrom" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
-export type CidrBlockFrom = Schema.Schema.Encoded<typeof CidrBlock>;
+export type CidrBlock = Schema.Schema.Type<typeof CidrBlock>;

-// Warning: (ae-internal-missing-underscore) The name "CidrBlockTo" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "CidrBlockEncoded" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export type CidrBlockTo = Schema.Schema.Type<typeof CidrBlock>;
+export type CidrBlockEncoded = Schema.Schema.Encoded<typeof CidrBlock>;

 // Warning: (ae-internal-missing-underscore) The name "Endpoint" should be prefixed with an underscore because the declaration is marked as @internal
 //